code-423n4/2023-06-llama/README.md

 ## Scoping Details
 ```
-- If you have a public code repo, please share it here:
+- If you have a public code repo, please share it here:  N/A
-- How many contracts are in scope?:
+- How many contracts are in scope?: 16
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?: 1750
-- How many external imports are there?:
+- How many external imports are there?: 5
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?:  7 and 15
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?: Composition
-- How many external calls?:
+- How many external calls?: 1
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?: 90
+- Is this an upgrade of an existing system?
+No
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: No
-- Please describe required context:
+- Please describe required context: N/A
-- Does it use an oracle?:
+- Does it use an oracle?: No
 - Does the token conform to the ERC20 standard?:
-- Are there any novel or unique curve logic or mathematical models?:
+- Are there any novel or unique curve logic or mathematical models?: N/A
-- Does it use a timelock function?:
+- Does it use a timelock function?: Yes
-- Is it an NFT?:
+- Is it an NFT?: Yes
 - Does it have an AMM?:
-- Is it a fork of a popular project?:
+- Is it a fork of a popular project?: No
-- Does it use rollups?:
+- Does it use rollups?: Yes
-- Is it multi-chain?:
+- Is it multi-chain?: Yes
-- Does it use a side-chain?:
+- Does it use a side-chain?: No
 ```

 # Tests